Installation

 Install with preset NodePort values Jump to heading

 By default, the ingress controller creates a Kubernetes service that assigns random NodePort ports.
-You can see this by calling kubectl get service kubernetes-service.
 In the example below, the ingress controller listens on port 30706 for HTTP traffic and 30675 for HTTPS traffic.
 Port 31441 publishes the HAProxy Stats page.

 kubectl get service haproxy-kubernetes-ingress --namespace haproxy-controller